nalderson/project-4/README.md

 ## The Overview:

-The project set by General Assembly was open - as a group of three we were tasked with created a full stack application using a Python with Flask back end and a React front end.
-We were givein one week to complete the project.
+As a group of three we were tasked with creating a full stack application using a Python with Flask back end and a React front end.
+We were given 5 days to complete the project.
+We decided on building a photo editing and sharing app, to see if we could build the same functionality as some of the most popular social media platforms.

-We brain stormed our backgrounds, and with Joe's photography experience combined with mine and Emily's strong skills in front end design, we thought it would be an exciting opportunity to build a photo editing and sharing app, taking inspiration from Instagram and Pinterest.

 You can check out the website here: [Picster](https://picster-gaproject.herokuapp.com/)